Donations pour in to help boy left orphaned in London, Ont. attack

 Fayez Afzaal, the family’s nine-year-old son, survived the attack, but was seriously injured.

-Sana Yasir, described as a “very close family friend” to the victims for the past 12 years, began the GoFundMe campaign three days ago and has raised nearly $770,000 as of Friday morning.
+Sana Yasir, described as a “very close family friend” to the victims for the past 12 years, began the GoFundMe campaign three days ago and has raised $744,470 as of Thursday evening.

 “It’s crazy to me how much people have donated and it’s people all over the world from different races and religions all donating,” she told CTV News.